-For vehicles acquired or financed, the determined value for the fringe benefit is the cash cost including VAT but excluding finance charges and interest.
-The employee will be taxed on 3.5% (2011:2.5%) per month of the determined value of the motor vehicle less any consideration paid by the employee towards the cost of the vehicle
+As from 1 March 2015, for vehicles acquired or financed, the determined value for the fringe benefit is the retail market value (previously cost) including VAT but excluding finance charges and interest.
+The employee will be taxed on 3,5% (2011: 2,5%) per month of the determined value of the motor vehicle less any consideration paid by the employee towards the cost of the vehicle.

-The fringe benefit is reduced to 3.25% if the vehicle is subject to a maintenance plan for no less than three years and/or 60 000 kilometres.
+The fringe benefit is reduced to 3,25% if the vehicle is subject to a maintenance plan for not less than three years and/or 60 000 kilometres.

-As from 1 March 2013, vehicles acquired under an operating lease, the value of the fringe benefit is based on the rental and fuel cost to the employer.
+As from 1 March 2013, for vehicles acquired under an operating lease, the value of the fringe benefit is based on the rental and fuel cost to the employer.

-Where an employee is given the use of more than one vehicle and can show that each vehicle is used primarily for business purposes, the value placed on the private use of all the vehicles is determined according to the value attributed to the vehicle carrying the highest value for private use.
+Where an employee is given the use of more than one vehicle and can prove that each vehicle is used primarily for business purposes, the value placed on the private use of all the vehicles is determined according to the value attributed to the vehicle carrying the highest value for private use.